inveniosoftware/invenio-app-ils/INSTALL.rst

         CORS_SEND_WILDCARD = False
         CORS_SUPPORTS_CREDENTIALS = True

-You won't need all this in production because the token is automatically retrieved by the current logged in user and the React app will be served from the same domain.
+You won't need these changes in production because the token is automatically retrieved by the current logged in user and the React app will be served from the same domain.

 Production environment